elkorn/wkiro/README.md

 wkiro
 =====

-An implementation of a parameterless empiric Bayesian classifier with kernel density estimation and bandwidth selection.
+An implementation of a parameterless empiric Bayesian classifier with a kernel estimator and bandwidth selection.
+Initially planned to be implemented in JS (with unit test coverage).
+Eventually will be ported to Octave.